IN2026-sankarapandian/CSharp_Starter_Repo/src/Dotnet/Exploration answer/Answers.md

 ## Key components of .NET platform.

 * The key component of the .NET platform is its runtime environment and its base class library.
   * Common Language runtime is a virtual machine with a goal to make programming easy.
 It manages all the low level operations on its own makes the .NET languages simpler (C# is simpler than C++).
-The main features of the CLR is garabage collection, cross language, type safety, threading, program isolation with app domains, etc.
+The main features of the CLR is garbage collection, cross language, type safety, threading, program isolation with app domains, etc.
   * Base class library is a standard set of libraries containing reusable classes and types like string, int, collections, file handling, task etc..
 It can used by all .NET languages